 - Educates undergraduate and graduate students through innovative and interdisciplinary teaching;

-- Supports stakeholder-driven solutions to environmental challenges by communicating relevant research and promoting collaborative decision making;
+- Supports stakeholder-driven solutions to environmental challenges by conducting and communicating relevant research and promoting collaborative decision making;

 - And fosters conservation of biodiversity through discovery, education, and outreach.

 A panel discussion exploring the political maneuverings leading to the passage of the Wyoming Wilderness Act took place Sept 10 in Laramie, Wyoming.
 Watch the conversation online here.
 For help with the MediaSite player, click here.

 Public Opinion on Natural Resource Conservation in Wyoming published

 Public Opinion on Natural Resource Conservation in Wyoming is now available from the Ruckelshaus Institute.
 This latest publication of the Wyoming Open Spaces Initiative provides results from a recent statewide poll of 500 likely voters on topics related to conservation and natural resources in Wyoming.
 The poll was commissioned through a partnership of the Ruckelshaus Institute of Environment and Natural Resources, the Wyoming Stock Growers Association, the Wyoming Stock Growers Land Trust, and The Nature Conservance in Wyoming.